DeanJMorgan/warden-commands/README.md

 ## Initialise Project

 > [!WARNING]
 > If your project is already using Warden, you may want to skip this part.
-You can ran most of the commands individually.
+You can run most of the commands individually.
 See the list below for the available commands.

 This command will perform the following actions: